hibaDCI/BE-module/BE_Exercises/06_be_bookstore/Readme.md

 Please build a simple "bookstore" application using Node.js, Express, and Mongoose.
 The bookstore application should allow users to create books and reviews, as well as view, update, and delete them.

 ---
+# Part 3 - Exercise

+## Encryption using bcrypt
+In this task, you will be adding a new User model to the existing bookstore app, along with validators and sanitizers for the model fields.

+You will then define routes for user signup and signin, and use bcrypt to hash the user's password and bcrypt.compare to signin.

+Follow the steps below to complete the task:

+#### 1. Create a new User model with the following fields:

+- name (required)
+- email (required and unique)
+- password (required)
+- createdAt (default: current date)

+#### 2. Use validators and sanitizers to ensure that:

+- The name field contains only letters and spaces
+- The email field is a valid email address
+- The password field is at least 6 characters long

+#### 3. Define the following routes for user signup and signin:

+- POST /signup
+  - This route should accept `name`, `email`, and `password` in the `request body`.
+  - It should create a new user with the provided information, `hash the password using bcrypt`, and store the user in the database.
+- POST /signin
+  - This route should accept `email` and `password` in the request body.
+It should verify the user's credentials, i.e., check if the email exists and the password is correct using `bcrypt.compare()`.

+#### 4. Test the routes using a tool like Postman or ThunderClient.
 # Part 2 - Exercise

 ## Populate and Select: